ctalledo/sysbox/experiments/sysbox-pods/sysbox-pods.md

   - Use it by default, unless a profile is explicitly set by higher level container manager.

-* Deal with lack of Docker app armor profile inside k8s-host.
+* Deal with lack of Docker apparmor profile inside k8s-host.
+[SKIP - not a critical issue since the inner Docker works either way]

-  - It won't be there if docker is not installed on the host.

-  - Can we allow the inner Docker to load it?

 * Fix sysbox-runc sysctl validator code